 BY Peter Tran

-Being a Designer to Unify Vision and Drive Development
+To Be a Designer by Unifying Vision and Drive Development

 Burst Your Bubble! is a fast-paced, 2D pixel art 1v1 brawler where trigger happy bubbles armed with harpoons battle to be the last one floating.
 Outsmart, outshoot, and outmaneuver your rival as you float and harpoon your way to a nail-biting victory and burst your opponent's bubble.
 The crowd is itching for some high pressure action so get out there and give em a fight that really pops!